-- c.
+- b.
+An EMS Communications Officer at the level of a paramedic should be identified to contact the Command Hospital.
+For large, complex, evolving incidents, there should be early notification to the Command Hospital. - c.
 After triage is complete, or in the case of a large scale event where triage may continue, the EMS Communications Officer will contact the Command Hospital to notify the ECRN/ECP of the EMS Plan Response and convey the following information: - i.
 Location of the incident - ii.
 Nature of the incident - iii.
 Number of patients - iv.
 Adult or pediatric - v.
 Patient triage category - vi.
 Ambulance transporting each patient - d.
 The EMS Communications Officer, in consultation with the Command Hospital, will discuss a transport plan based on triage category and nature and complexity of the incident. - e.
-The ECRN/ECP will assist with coordinating destination of special situations including transportation of family groups, unaccompanied minors, to a hospital on diversion, or any complex situation as requested by the Communications Officer. - f.
+The ECRN/ECP will assist with coordinating destination of special situations including transportation of family groups, unaccompanied minors, to a hospital on diversion, or any complex situation as requested by the EMS Communications Officer. - f.
 The ECRN/ECP will provide the receiving hospital an initial notification of the incoming patients. - g.
 The transporting ambulance should provide the receiving hospital a brief, updated prenotification report while enroute, stating that the patient is from an EMS Plan response. - h.
-The EMS Communications Officer should notify the Command Hospital when the EMS Plan is secured or completed. - 6.
-Receiving Hospitals - a.
+The EMS Communications Officer should notify the Command Hospital when the EMS Plan is secured or completed.

+6. Receiving Hospitals

+- a.
 Distribution of patients will be based on the scale of the incident, patient triage category, and hospital capability. - b.
 Hospitals may receive a combination of patients in multiple triage categories. - c.
 Hospital Distribution for a Plan Response: - i.
 Each hospital should be prepared to receive a potential initial distribution of 2 "Red" patients, 2 "Yellow" Patients, and 4 "Green" Patients. - ii.
 This initial distribution may be higher to maintain family unification or based on the capacity of a receiving hospital. - iii.
 In the event of an incident with a high number of "Green" patients (low speed bus collision or gas inhalation) a hospital may receive multiple "Green" patients. - iv.
 Additional transport needs beyond this will be assessed with the individual hospital based on the incident.
-The EMS Communications Officer will contact the Command Hospital with additional patient updates and the Command Hospital should contact the receiving hospitals as needed to assess capacity. - d.
+The EMS Communications Officer will contact the

+Command Hospital with additional patient updates and the Command Hospital should contact the receiving hospitals as needed to assess capacity.

+- d.
 Hospitals will continue to receive transports from other simultaneous EMS incidents. - e.
 Hospitals on ALS bypass may receive patients transported from an EMS Plan Response.
 Hospitals on trauma bypass shall have capabilities assessed by the Command Hospital.
-Hospitals on Internal Disaster bypass should not receive patients from an EMS Plan Response (per policy).

-- f.
-Trauma patients meeting Field Triage Criteria Step 1-4 criteria (per policy) should be transported to a Level 1 Trauma Center. - 7.
-Quality Improvement All EMS Plans will be reviewed by the responding agency and the Command Hospital with feedback given to involved personnel.
+Hospitals on Internal Disaster bypass should not receive patients from an EMS Plan Response (per policy). - f.
+Trauma patients meeting Trauma Field Triage Criteria (per Trauma Patient Destination Policy) should be transported to the appropriate Level 1 Trauma Center. - 7.
+Quality Improvement All EMS Plans will be reviewed by the responding agency and the Resource (Command) Hospital with feedback given to involved personnel.